jon-tlmi/data-permissions-catalogue/README.md

-# Data Permissions ​Catalogue
+# Glasscubes help for TLM staff

-Documenting design patterns for personal data sharing, with example uses and research.
+Originally a data permissions catalogue, documenting design patterns for personal data sharing, with example uses and research.
 Maintained by [IF](https://projectsbyif.com/).
+It has since been repurposed as a quick and flexible help file for TLM staff to work out where things are on their new intranet.

 ## How to contribute